masoncfrancis/personal-attendance-record/README.md

 If the user elects to maintain 1 entry per day, `par` will continue to check as many times as it is run according to its established schedule, but it will only maintain 1 entry for each day.

-With that said, if `par` finds that the user is in the office during at least 1 of its scheduled checks, it will mark the user as in-office for that day.
+As such, if `par` finds that the user is in the office during at least 1 of its scheduled checks, it will mark the user as in-office for that day.
 The user must be working away from the office for all checks for `par` to record the day as not-in-office.

 ##### `all`